jieter/django-tables2/docs/pages/api-reference.rst

             to it. i.e. you can't use the constructor's ``exclude`` argument to *undo* an exclusion.

-    .. attribute:: fields

-        Used in conjunction with `~.Table.Meta.model`, specifies which fields should have columns in the table.
+    fields (`tuple` or `str`): Used in conjunction with `~.Table.Meta.model`, specifies which fields should have columns in the table.

-        :type: tuple of `unicode` or `None`
-        :default: `None`

-        If `None`, all fields are used, otherwise only those named.
+         - If `None`, all fields are used, otherwise only those named.

         Example::